OftGefragt/Price_vs_Orderbook_Data_for_Anomaly_Detection/Level 1 Analysis/data/test/README.md

 This folder contains a sample of the original data for training.
-For comparability, it only uses one-minute interval Bitcoin price data from `2021-04-07` to `2021-04-09`.
+For comparability, it only uses one-minute interval Etherium price data from `2021-04-07` to `2021-04-09`.

 To experiment with the full Etherium Historical Data set in 1-minute intervals, download it from [this link](https://www.kaggle.com/datasets/patrickgendotti/btc-and-eth-1min-price-history/data) below and place the extracted `.csv` file in this folder.